A word of warning: be careful with ESFJs.

 (2) ESFJs can be extremely caring by nature and can make others feel very warm and welcomed.

-With strong maternal attributes they are especially able to shower their loved ones with care and attention that can create a strong and lasting bond in a relationship.
+With strong maternal attributes, they are especially able to shower their loved ones with care and attention that can create a strong and lasting bond in a healthy relationship.

-During your daily time together, your ESFJ partner will usually be chatting with you and making you feel part of their world at all times.
+During your daily time together, your ESFJ personality type partner will usually chat with you and make you feel part of their world at all times.

 You’ll know what they’re doing and they’ll take an active interest in what you’re doing.